sparkflows/sparkflows-docs/docs/user-guide/data-preparation/math.rst

 Math Expression
 ----------------------------------------

-Below is a sample workflow that contains Math Expression processor in Fire Insights.
+Below is a sample workflow that contains Math Expression processor in Sparkflows.
 It demonstrates the usage of Math Expression node to compute new column value using Math Expressions.

 It does the following processing of data: